 How do I apply for intermission?

 To apply for an intermission, follow the simple steps below:

 - Log into StudentConnect and apply for intermission online.

 - Once completed, you will need to make an appointment with a Faculty Course Adviser who will discuss your new course plan with you.
 Please ask your Course Adviser to indicate your new expected completion date.

 - Once you have discussed your intermission with a Faculty Course Adviser, you will need to make an appointment with an International Student Adviser (ISA).
 You must bring all of your supporting documentation with you when you meet the ISA.
 Your intermission can not be approved unless you provide the relevant supporting documentation.

-- If your application for intermission is approved, the ISA will cancel your current CoE and issue a new CoE for the trimester in which you will re-commence your study.
+- If your application for intermission is approved, the ISA will notify Deakin International Quality and Compliance who will cancel your current CoE and issue a new CoE for the trimester in which you will re-commence your study.

 - It is usually expected that you leave Australia when you are on intermission.
 You should seek permission from the Department of Immigration and Border Protection (DIBP) if you wish to remain in Australia during your period of intermission.

 Please be advised that intermission can only be approved on compelling or compassionate circumstances (see above).